 A more recent, Salt-based alternative to AutoYast, is Yomi.
-For information about Yomi, see Salt > Yomi.
+For information about Yomi, see Specialized-guides > Salt.

 8.5.3.
 Kickstart Profiles

 Kickstart profiles offer a large number of configuration options.
 To create these profiles, you can upload them, or use a dedicated wizard.